X-Vine Models for Multivariate Extremes: Application: US flight delay data

-We assess the goodness of fit using the entire sub-samples and compare empirical tail dependence coefficients to those obtained from the fitted graphical models: the \HR{} extremal graphical model for the flight graph in Fig.~\ref{fig:ChiFlightDomain}, the truncated X-vine model with $q^*=7$ in Fig.~\ref{fig:ChiFlightTruncXvine}, and the extremal \HR{} graphical model with $\rho^*=0.1$ in Fig.~\ref{fig:ChiFlightEGlearn}, respectively.
+We assess the goodness of fit using the entire sub-sample and compare empirical tail dependence coefficients to those obtained from the fitted graphical models as explained in \chng{Appendix~\ref{sec:taildepcoefgof} in the supplement}: the \HR{} extremal graphical model for the flight graph in Fig.~\ref{fig:ChiFlightDomain}, the truncated X-vine model with $q^*=7$ in Fig.~\ref{fig:ChiFlightTruncXvine}, and the extremal \HR{} graphical model with $\rho^*=0.1$ in Fig.~\ref{fig:ChiFlightEGlearn}, respectively.

 The flexibility of a regular vine structure allows the selection of various (tail) copula families with the lowest AIC.
 Recall from Section~\ref{sec:hr} that the \HR{} model arising from the X-vine specification is constructed using bivariate \HR{} tail copula densities in the first tree and bivariate Gaussian copulas in subsequent trees.
-In the truncated X-vine model, 8 out of 28 edges prefer \HR{} models in $\tree_1$, while in trees $\tree_j$ for $j\ge 2$, 96 out of 113 edges favour copula families other than the Gaussian one.
+In the truncated X-vine model, 8 out of 28 edges prefer \HR{} models in $\tree_1$, while in trees $\tree_j$ for $j\ge 2$, a total of 96 out of 113 edges favour copula families other than the Gaussian one.
 However, uncertainty in sequential parameter estimation tends to accumulate across tree levels.
 Consequently, the $\chi$-plot of the truncated X-vine model shows a better fit but more variability.
-In contrast, the $\chi$-plot of the extremal \HR{} graphical model has less variability but seems to biased towards higher tail dependence.
+In contrast, the $\chi$-plot of the extremal \HR{} graphical model has less variability but seems biased towards higher tail dependence. \chng{Fig.~\ref{fig:ChiComparisonHR} in the supplement presents a model comparison similar to Figs.~\ref{fig:ChiFlightDomain}---\ref{fig:ChiFlightEGlearn}, but focusing exclusively on the \HR{} model and using empirical tail dependence coefficients derived from the empirical extremal variogram matrix.}

-Similarly, focusing exclusively on the \HR{} model, Fig.~\ref{fig:ChiComparisonHR} presents a model comparison between the extremal \HR{} graphical model based on the flight graph, the \HR{} model derived from the X-vine structure, and the extremal \HR{} graphical model from the \textsf{EGlearn} algorithm.
-Additional details about the fitted models and model comparison are provided in Appendix~\ref{sec:flight:additional}.